quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 $$\sum\frac{1}{n}$$
 </div>

-There are a lot of commands, but again, you don't need to know $\TeX$ to learn them.
+There are a lot of commands, but again, you don't need to be an expert in $\TeX$ to learn them.
 You can see a list of commands in [this wiki page][latex-mathematics].

 ### Writing the statement